-See Programmable Features on page 34 for more information on the various programmable features of your radio.
+See Programmable Features on page 28 for more information on the various programmable features of your radio.

-- Perform one of the following actions: - Press the preprogrammed Info button. - < or > to Info and press the Menu Select button directly below Info. - 2 or vo Control map and press the Menu Select button directly below Se1.
-The display shows the Control Map screen.
+- 1 Perform one of the following actions:

+- Press the preprogrammed Info button.

+- (or) to Info and press the Menu Select button directly below Info.

 - 3 Perform one of the following actions:

-- Press the Menu Select button directly below Back to return to the previous screen. - Press 🏠 to return to the Home screen.
+- Press the Menu Select button directly below Back to return to the previous screen. - Press f to return to the Home screen.